 - In a large saucepan over medium heat, cook strawberries and sugar, mashing berries occasionally with a potato masher until jam-like, about 10-15 minutes (mixture should equal about 2 ¼ cups).

 - While berries cook, in a small bowl mix together water, 2 teaspoons lemon juice, and gelatin, and let stand until gelatin softens about 5 minutes.
-Pour gelatin mixture into hot strawberry mixture and stir until dissolved.
-Transfer to large bowl, cover with plastic wrap, and refrigerate until set, at least 4 hours (up to overnight).
+Pour gelatin mixture into the hot strawberry mixture and stir until dissolved.
+Transfer to a large bowl, cover with plastic wrap, and refrigerate until set, at least 4 hours (up to overnight).

 - Move oven rack to lower-middle position and heat to 350 degrees F. Spray 12x18-inch rimmed baking sheet with nonstick cooking spray, line with parchment paper, and then lightly spray parchment paper with nonstick cooking spray.

 - In a medium bowl whisk together flour, baking powder, and salt; set aside.

 - In the bowl of a stand mixer fitted with the whisk attachment, whip eggs on low speed until foamy, about 2-3 minutes.
 Increase speed to medium and slowly add in sugar.
 Increase speed to high and beat until the eggs are pale yellow in color and very thick, about 5-10 minutes.
 Add vanilla and beat until combined.

 - Remove bowl from mixer, and sift flour mixture over egg mixture.
 Using a large rubber spatula, fold the flour in until no traces of flour remain.

 - Pour batter into the prepared cake pan and spread into an even layer using a large offset spatula.
 Bake until cake springs back when touched and feels firm, about 10-15 minutes.